White Tower (Tower of London): Architecture

 The White Tower is a keep (also known as a donjon), which was often the strongest structure in a medieval castle and contained lodgings suitable for the lord—in this case, the king or his representative.
 According to military historian Allen Brown, "The great tower [White Tower] was also, by virtue of its strength, majesty and lordly accommodation, the donjon par excellence".
 One of the largest keeps in the Christian world, the White Tower has been described as "the most complete eleventh-century palace in Europe".
 The influences on the White Tower's design are unclear.
 Magnates in northern France had been building stone keeps since the mid-9th century so the general design was well-established.
 More specifically the keep of Château d'Ivry-la-Bataille, built around 1000, may have been a particularly prominent influence as it included a semi-circular projection in one corner.
 Allen Brown and P. Curnow suggested that the design may have been based on the now vanished 10th-century keep of Château de Rouen, which belonged to the Dukes of Normandy.

 At the western corners are square towers, while to the north-east a round tower houses a spiral staircase.
 At the south-east corner is a larger semi-circular projection which accommodates the apse of the chapel.
 Excluding its projecting corner towers, the keep measures 36 by 32 m at the base, and rises to a height of and is 27 m high at the southern battlements where the ground is lower.
 The structure was originally three storeys high, comprising a basement floor, an entrance level, and an upper floor.
 The entrance, as is usual in Norman keeps, was above ground (in this case on the south face) and accessed via a wooden staircase which could be removed in the event of an attack.
 The forebuilding added in the 12th century no longer survives.
 As the building was intended to be a comfortable residence as well as a stronghold, latrines were built into the walls, and four fireplaces provided warmth.

-The main building material is Kentish rag-stone, though some local mudstone was also used.
+The main building material is Kentish ragstone, though some local mudstone was also used.
 Although little of it survives, Caen stone was imported from northern France to provide details in the Tower's facing, much of it replaced by Portland stone in the 17th and 18th centuries under the direction of architect Inigo Jones.
 As most of the Tower's windows were enlarged in the 18th century, only two original – albeit restored – examples remain, in the south wall at gallery level.
 The White Tower was terraced into the side of a mound, so the northern side of the basement is partially below ground level.